 SalesVu Overall Rating

 SalesVu (salesvu.com) is a SaaS (Software as a Service) development company that has partnered with Mercury Payment Systems and Century Payments, two merchant account providers, to offer a mobile processing application for iPhone, iPad, iTouch, and Android devices.
+According to a company representative, SalesVu has indefinitely suspended development and support for Android tablets, but the company will continue to develop for Android phones.
 Based in Austin, Texas, the company was started in 2007 and appears to have launched its payment services application in 2011.

 SalesVu includes a free app and card reader (additional readers cost $109 or $139 each) and the service appears to be intended as a competitor to the popular mobile credit processing services GoPayment, Square, and Pay Anywhere.
 Upon closer inspection, however, SalesVu more closely resembles AppNinjas “Swipe” and Inner Fence due to partnership similarities and service offerings.